 Upon his return to Maine, he started a 38 year career with Bath Iron Works where he worked as a machinist from 1968-2006.
 While working at BIW, he continued to work in carpentry on the side.
 Dealing in antiques, and attending auctions, was a hobby that turned into another job for Coleman throughout the years.
 He also enjoyed hunting and playing games on his computer.

 Besides his parents, he was predeceased by a brother, Bruce Hutchins.

 He is survived by his two children, John Hutchins of Boothbay, and Jennifer Overlock and her husband Steven of Newcastle; two sisters, Rita Nichols and her husband David of Damariscotta, and Nancy Thorndike and her long-time partner Ken Creamer of Damariscotta; four grandchildren, Amanda Andrews, Brandon Hutchins, Chyenne Hutchins and Riley Overlock; a nephew, Chad Hilton; as well as several cousins.

 A time to remember Coleman, and visit with family and friends, will be held from 5:00-7:00pm, on Thursday, September 12th at the Strong-Hancock Funeral Home, 612 Main Street, Damariscotta, ME 04543.
 Condolences, and messages for his family may be expressed by visiting: www.StrongHancock.com.

-To send flowers to Coleman's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Coleman Hutchins, please visit our floral store.